Tree seed identification: seven common UK tree seeds

 Holly has separate male and female bushes and relies on insects to pollinate it in late spring.
-Therefore if it is a bad pollinator year there will be a low seed yield.
-The seeds are encased in a crimson berry and are toxic.
-The seeds are seen between November and February.
+If it's a bad pollinator year, the seed yield will be low.

 This is another tree that has samaras, which are much smaller than those of the elm.
 The seeds are a lot smaller again in size than the paper thin wings.
 They are produced in catkins in large numbers between August and October.

 This comes into seed in October.
-The seeds are in little round pods that are found in clusters of four to 10.
+The seeds grow in little round pods that are found in clusters of four to 10.
 The seed cover is smooth and can be identified by the lack of ridges, as opposed to large-leaved lime and common lime.
 The seeds are attached to a leaf bracket which helps the seed to helicopter away in the wind.

 Yew is a native conifer with a difference.
-When you think of conifer seeds you think of cones.
-Well, with yew you would be wrong; the seeds form in a structure known as an aril.
-In the case of the yew, the aril is the red fleshy cup that sits around the seed.
+When you think of conifer seeds you think of cones, but this isn't the case for the yew.
+The seeds form in a structure known as an aril, a red fleshy cup that sits around the seed.
 It is the only part of the yew that is not poisonous to cattle and wildlife.